HPE’s CEO lays out his technology vision

 Like Microsoft's Satya Nadella, HPE CEO Antonio Neri is a technologist with a long history of leading initiatives in his company.
 Meg Whitman, his former boss at HPE, showed her appreciation of Neri’s acumen by promoting him to HPE Executive Vice President in 2015 – and gave him the green light to acquire Aruba, SimpliVity, Nimble Storage, and Plexxi, all of which added key items to HPE’s portfolio.

 Neri succeeded Whitman as CEO just 16 months ago.
 In a recent interview with Network World, Neri’s engineering background was on full display as he explained HPE’s technology roadmap.
-First and foremost, he sees a huge opportunity in edge computing, into which HPE is investing $4 billion over four years to further develop edge “connectivity, security, and obviously cloud and analytics.”
+First and foremost, he sees a huge opportunity in edge computing, into which HPE is investing US$4 billion over four years to further develop edge “connectivity, security, and obviously cloud and analytics.”

 Although his company abandoned its public cloud efforts in 2015, Neri is also bullish on the self-service “cloud experience,” which he asserts HPE is already implementing on-prem today in a software-defined, consumption-driven model.
 More fundamentally, he believes we are on the brink of a memory-driven computing revolution, where storage and memory become one and, depending on the use case, various compute engines are brought to bear on zettabytes of data.

 This interview, conducted by Network World Editor-in-Chief Eric Knorr and edited for length and clarity, digs into Neri’s technology vision.
-A companion interview on CIO centers on Neri’s views of innovation, management, and company culture.
+A companion interview on CIO centres on Neri’s views of innovation, management, and company culture.

 Eric Knorr: Your biggest and highest profile investment so far has been in edge computing.
-My understanding of edge computing is that we’re really talking about mini-data centers, defined by IDC as less than 100 square feet in size.
+My understanding of edge computing is that we’re really talking about mini-data centres, defined by IDC as less than 100 square feet in size.
 What’s the need for a $4 billion investment in that?

 Antonio Neri: It’s twofold.
 We focus first on connectivity.
 Think about Aruba as a platform company, a cloud-enabled company.
-Now we offer branch solutions and edge data center solutions that include wireless, LAN, WAN connectivity and soon 5G.
+Now we offer branch solutions and edge data centre solutions that include wireless, LAN, WAN connectivity and soon 5G.
 We give you a control plane so that that connectivity experience can be seen consistently the same way.
 All the policy management, the provisioning and the security aspects of it.

 Knorr: Is 5G a big focus?